WaCrex/YOLOL/NavList/README.md

 ```

 ## NavList - Extension
-Extends the distination list by an another 18 slots, used for the destinations 18-9999.
+Extends the destination list by an another 18 slots, used for the destinations 18-9999.

 ### How it works
 The script will stay on line 2 until the ID is within the range set by S & E, it will then go to the line where the destination is stored and read the data after which it will jump to line 1 and store it globally before returning to line 2.